The 11 most explosive emails between Epstein and Mandelson

 But the emails also suggest the pair were friends as well as strategic business partners, with Lord Mandelson telling the sex offender “you are one of my best friends”, and writing: “Where r u?
 I miss you.”

-Much of this took place after the financier’s conviction for solicitation of prostitution and of solicitation of prostitution with a minor in June 2008, and his subsequent 13 month prison term, with Lord Mandelson resinging from the Labour party as the latest documents were revealed.
+Much of this took place after the financier’s conviction for solicitation of prostitution and of solicitation of prostitution with a minor in June 2008, and his subsequent 13-month prison term, with Lord Mandelson resigning from the Labour Party as the latest documents were revealed.

 Here, The Independent takes a look at some of the major emails believed to have been exchanged between the pair.